THIS SITE ABOUT RUDOLF VRBA,THE FOREMOST WHISTLEBLOWER OF WORLD WAR II,

 Freedom or Death

-Prior to his job as registrar, Vrba had been a labourer within the world’s largest-ever emporium of stolen goods, a Nazi warehouse accorded the nickname Kanada.
+Prior to his job as registrar, Vrba had been a labourer within the world’s largest-ever emporium of stolen goods, a vast Nazi warehouse facility accorded the nickname Kanada (aka Canada) because this vast and country was perceived as a Land of Plenty (or Bounty).
 Consequently, they were able to obtain good shoes and tailor-made Dutch suits from the massive collection depot for goods that were stolen from the continuous influx of genocide victims.
 Obviously, if Vrba and Wetzler had been wearing striped prison garb, they would have been instantly identifiable as escapees once they managed to reach the countryside, so different apparel was essential.
-It is generally assumed the name Kanada was applied to the warehouse facility because faraway Canada was viewed as a Land of Plenty.

 It was eerily silent in Mexico.
 They could only stand erect in the moonlight with great difficulty.
 Gradually, their limbs became functional again.